 - Washing Hands – Most antibacterial soaps these days are ineffective since bacteria have become resistant to them.
 Washing hands with plain water before and after meals, which includes restroom use as well, helps.

-- Use Antibacterial Sanitizers – Always carry a pocket-sized anti-bacterial sanitizer on the event you need to sanitize your hands due to dirt and dust exposure.
+- Use Antibacterial Sanitisers – Always carry a pocket-sized, anti-bacterial sanitiser on the event you need to sanitise your hands due to dirt and dust exposure.

 - Clean Cuts – Don’t leave cuts open and treat them with soap and water.

 - Proper Hygiene Habits – Teach children proper hygiene habits, including covering their mouth when they are sneezing or coughing.